bartoszgebarowski/Chrome-rock-band/README.md

 ### Unfixed Bugs

-The author of this webpage, have made every effort to ensure that the website is bug free.
-Nevertheless, despite of all made efforts, some errors might occur.
+This web page's author has made every effort to ensure that the website is bug-free.
+Nevertheless, despite all made efforts, some errors might occur.

 If this is a case, and you find any bug, please send a bug report [here](mailto:myexamplemail.com)